rama1997/iMessage-Good-Morning-Bot/README.md

 	- City - rain alert feature will search the forecast of the provided city
 	- Can disable any specific messages that you don't want to recieve, e.g., the rain alert
 - Motivational quotes can be edited in `quotes.txt`
-- Use crontab to schedule program to run every morning at your desired time.

 # Usage
 - Args:
 	- `-n --name`: name of profile to use
 - Run: `python main.py -n name`
-- If cron was set up correctly, bot will get called every morning at your desired time
+- Use crontab to schedule program to run every morning at your desired time

 # Dog Picture
 - Uses Reddit API to search various dog related subreddits and randomly gets a recent popular dog picture from listed subreddits.